 ESTABLISH A CLEAR ROAD MAP

-Your credit union’s strategic plan for 2016 and beyond will naturally outline how you will offer new and different products and services, engage in a greater portfolio diversity, mitigate threats and cyber security concerns and increase member business loan portfolios, just to name a few.
+Your credit union’s strategic plan and beyond will naturally outline how you will offer new and different products and services, engage in a greater portfolio diversity, mitigate threats and cyber security concerns and increase member business loan portfolios, just to name a few.
 As you meet with your management team this fall, make sure part of the strategic planning process around an advanced analytics imperative includes the following key elements:

 Determine Priorities, Set Goals

 Assess your credit union’s top priorities for an analytics imperative.
-What are your future goals beyond 2016 and how will you get there?
+What are your future goals and how will you get there?
 In this process you need to establish a plan to collect and organize data and a way to measure how data analytics can create long-term member value.
 When you align your business goals with your credit union’s internal culture, vision and mission, you will maximize your ROI and improve franchise value.
 Make sure everyone is on board with the plan and the process from the C-suite to management – all should be able to access, share and see data on any aspect of the institution.
 Do your research and make all key players part of this vital first step.